 Unless citizens are able to flee their repression like Jin who left China and its intellectually oppressive culture for America, what often results are travels down two paths.
-Path one being an acceptance of your societal role as established by the government; path two, a rebellion in light of oppression.
-Kent University professor, Robert D. Sturr comments on these paths, these developments in characterization, in Jin’s work within his scholarly article The Presence of Walt Whitman in Ha Jin's Waiting: “Jin repeatedly demonstrates how an unquestioning and stifling devotion to Mao and the Chinese Communist Party (CCP) led to the obliteration of individuality and the private self” (Sturr 3).
+Path one is an acceptance of one’s societal role as established by the government; path two is a rebellion in light of oppression.
+Robert D. Sturr comments on these paths, these developments in characterization, in Jin’s work.
+In “The Presence of Walt Whitman in Ha Jin's Waiting” Sturr argues, “Jin repeatedly demonstrates how an unquestioning and stifling devotion to Mao and the Chinese Communist Party (CCP) led to the obliteration of individuality and the private self” (Sturr 3).
 Thus the citizens’ submission, allegiance, and idolization of the Chinese Communist Party leads to the inability to form their identity and conduct their private lives freely.
 The reader can see the “obliteration” of the self, an evolution in character, not only through Mr. Chiu’s symbolic signature of the government’s manufactured confession but through the witness statements of the altercation between Mr. Chiu and the Red Guard (Sturr 3).
 Jin writes, “Mr. Chiu was dazed to see the different handwritings, which all stated that he had shouted in the square to attract attention and refused to obey the police.
 One of the witnesses had identified herself as a purchasing agent from a shipyard in Shanghai” (Jin 8).
 These citizens who claim to have witnessed Mr. Chiu’s crimes have lost their ability of free thought, a key aspect of individuality, by becoming agents of the Party willing to condemn their fellow citizens within the framework of communist ideology.
 When Mr. Chiu signs the confession, he rejects his own ideology for that of the Party, his character developing into acceptance of his societal role.
 As the reader continues with the story, however, Mr. Chiu travels down the second path.